Endia Lindo, Ph.D.

 Fort Worth, TX 76129

-Dr. Endia Lindo is an Assistant Professor of Special Education in the College of Education at Texas Christian University and institute faculty in the Alice Neeley Special Education Research and Service (ANSERS) Institute.
+Dr. Endia Lindo is an Associate Professor of Special Education in the College of Education at Texas Christian University and institute faculty in the Alice Neeley Special Education Research and Service (ANSERS) Institute.

 Before joining the faculty of TCU, Dr. Lindo was an Assistant Professor of Special Education at University of North Texas and an IES postdoctoral research fellow at Georgia State University.
 She worked as a resource teacher prior to earning her Ph.D. in Special Education from Vanderbilt University.
 Her research focuses on improving the reading outcomes of struggling readers and students with disabilities.
 Of particular interest are approaches to teaching reading comprehension, improving the implementation and sustainability of research-based interventions, and understanding the influence of social and familial factors on student’s responsiveness to generally effective instruction.